-Samford University is currently under campus restriction, shifting all classes to an online environment through April 6th.
+Samford University is currently under campus restriction, shifting all classes to an online environment through the summer semester.
 During these unusual circumstances, Samford staff remain dedicated to supporting students and helping them thrive academically and personally.
 If you need assistance, consider one of these options to get connected to someone that can help you...

 How does Samford CARE?